Frequently asked questions (FAQ)Estimated reading time: 8 minutes

 Looking for popular FAQs on Docker for Windows?
 Check out the Docker Knowledge Hub for knowledge base articles, FAQs, technical support for various subscription levels, and more.

-Questions about stable and beta channels
+Questions about Stable and Edge channels

 A: Use the download links for the channels given in the topic Download Docker for Windows.